Alin Toșca

-Alin Dorinel Toșca (/ro/; born 14 March 1992) is a Romanian professional footballer who plays as a defender for Liga I club Universitatea Cluj.
+Alin Dorinel Toșca (/ro/; born 14 March 1992) is a Romanian former professional footballer who played as a defender, currently a football agent.

 Club career

 Early career

 Born in Alexandria, Teleorman County, Toșca came through FC Steaua București's youth system and made his professional debut with its reserve team.
 He was loaned out to Unirea Urziceni where he played his first Liga I match on 11 September 2010, against Steaua.

 Toșca also had a brief spell with Săgeata Năvodari before joining Viitorul Constanța in 2012, with which he made over 50 appearances.

 Steaua București

 In March 2014, it was announced that FC Steaua București signed Toșca for an undisclosed fee, with the player due to join the squad in the summer.
 He scored his first competitive goal for the club on 14 December 2014, contributing to a 3–0 away win over Politehnica Iași for the season's Cupa Ligii.